unterberg-dev/react-classmate/README.md

 # react-styled-classnames

-## Separate class names from your components - the simple way 🫰
+Separate class names from your components - the simple way 🫰

+While developing with react and uno.css, I found myself writing the classNames and conditions directly in the components.
+That made the components hard to read and maintain, since I often need conditional classes and animations.

-A function which creates a styled React component with dynamic class names.
-SSR-compatible & works with unocss / tailwind.
+This is a simple utility to separate the class names from the components, making it SSR-compatible & works with any class name, including tailwind or unocss (presets).

+No `styled-components` or `emotion` needed, it's just a simple function that returns a styled component.

 ### Getting started